Sonata Arctica's keyboard gear info

 On Ecliptica a bunch of Triton presets can be heard such as Noisy Stabber (Blank File), Choir of Light and Fat Syn Sync, the latter as lead sound on most of the songs.
 The songs Unopened and Mary-Lou have different harpsichord and sync lead sounds that do not sound like Triton at all so they are probably from the Yamaha.
 Those songs were also on the FullMoon demo so the keyboard tracks may have been reused from the demo.

 Mikko Härkin joined the band for the Ecliptica tour and used Yamaha EX-7 for the European tour.
 From the Ecliptica european tour picture you can identify the Yamaha EX-7 by its back panel.
-Also there is again another black keyboard which is connected to the Yamaha with midi cables.
+Also there is another black keyboard which is connected to the Yamaha with midi cables.
+I'mm not sure what synth it is but it looks different from Yamaha PSR-500.

 Janne Kivilahti and Mikko Härkin on stage